 Golf Betting in Canada

 If Golf, as Mark Twain may have opined, is a good walk spoiled, we can console ourselves in the fact we can at least have a bet on it.
 If you know your stuff Golf can be a very profitable sport to bet on.
-For a start it is one of the few sports where very generous odds can be found even on favourites and the gradual nature of Golf also means that betting in play can also be a very good option.
+For a start, it is one of the few sports where very generous odds can be found even on favourites and the gradual nature of Golf also means that betting in play can also be a very good option.

 Canadians have many options available to them so we have had a look at some of the best betting sites to see how their Golf markets match up.
+Let’s get down to the brass tacks, starting with how to win at golf betting.

 How to bet on golf